Meghababu99/Demeter-Anomaly-Detection-Framework/README.md

 PhD Researcher
 Research topic: data-driven deep-learning analysis of ionospheric electric-field perturbations and seismic association.

+Data Science for Industry and Physics - Bruno Kessler Foundation, Italy Department of Physics - University of Trento, Italy

 ## Reference
 The DEMETER data has to be cited as per the Source website : https://cdpp-archive.cnes.fr/